redhat-cap-exchange/dev_competition/README.md

 ## How do I sign-up?

-In order to participate, you have to sign-up to our Slack workspace first and also get an account on GitHub, in case you do not have one already.
 The [sign-up guide](https://github.com/redhatgsiexchange/dev_competition/blob/master/SIGNUP.md) explains the registration process and how to propose a project.

 ## Where do I get additional information?

-See this place and Slack
+This place and Slack basically...

 ## Contributing